eilbecklab/phenotipsbot/README.md

 as an object deserialized from the internal JSON representation.

 #### get_relative(patient_id, relative_num)
-Returns the patient's relative with the specified number.
+Returns a relative relationship object on a patient page.

 #### get_study(patient_id)
 Returns the name of the patient's study form. 'xwiki:Studies.' is automatically